Similarity-Dissimilarity Loss for Multi-label Supervised Contrastive Learning: Methods

-Specifically, the Similarity-Dissimilarity Loss reduces to Equation \ref{eq:loss-all-any}, when the following conditions are simultaneously satisfied:
+Specifically, the Similarity-Dissimilarity Loss reduces to Equation \ref{eq:loss-all-any} when the following conditions are simultaneously satisfied:

 Accordingly, our proposed loss function constitutes a generalized form of the basic supervised contrastive loss (see Equation \ref{eq:loss-all-any}).
-In particular, Equation \ref{eq:loss-all-any} represents a particular case of the Similarity-Dissimilarity Loss.
-Moreover, our contrastive loss unifies both single-label and multi-label supervised contrastive loss functions within a comprehensive form and paradigm.
+In particular, Equation \ref{eq:loss-all-any} represents a special case of the Similarity-Dissimilarity Loss.
+Moreover, our contrastive loss unifies both single-label and multi-label supervised contrastive loss functions within a comprehensive formulation and paradigm.